OpenWonderLabs/node-switchbot/README.md

 ---------------------------------------
 ## <a id="Release-Note">Release Note</a>

+* v0.0.4 (2020-02-11)
+  * Fixed the bug that temperature value lower than 0 degC could not be handled.
+(Thanks to [@musimasami](https://github.com/futomi/node-switchbot/issues/2))
 * v0.0.3 (2020-02-10)
   * Now the characteristic UUID `0x2a00` (Device Name) is not mandatory.
 Some models of Bot don't seem to support the characteristic.
+(Thanks to [@dnicolson](https://github.com/futomi/node-switchbot/issues/1))
-  * Fixed the bug that the `turnOn()` method returns an error if the "Light switch Add-on" is set to "Disabled" on the Bot.
+  * Fixed the bug that the `turnOn()` method returns an error if the "Press mode" is selected on the Bot.
 * v0.0.2 (2019-11-20)
   * First public release